itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 ## Overall thoughts

 Apple's M-series chip names are not perfect.
 Nevertheless, the uncluttered names are a refreshing take that only Apple can pull off.
-Their small lineup and distinct modus operandi enables such a manageable convention that somehow works quite well.
+Their small lineup and distinct modus operandi enable such a manageable convention that somehow works quite well.

 When choosing a product, one can find exactly what they want quickly, with the help of Apple's website.
-Customers *might* be confused at differing core counts on the same chip, but Apple's hand-holding approach quickly clears any doubt, catalysing the purchase process.
+Customers *might* be confused by differing core counts on the same chip, but Apple's hand-holding approach quickly clears any doubt, catalysing the purchase process.
 This is a cheeky strategy but one I can get behind.

-Apple's naming of their products are famously insufferable<sup><a href="#rfn:4" id="fn:4" class="footnote">4</a></sup> but this is the one exception, earning them a well deserved A-tier--A for Apple.
+Apple's naming of their products is famously insufferable<sup><a href="#rfn:4" id="fn:4" class="footnote">4</a></sup> but this is the one exception, earning them a well deserved A tier--A for Apple.

 *<span class="muted">Now if only  could fix the rest...</span>*